-Use Premium 60/40 anti-freeze coolant, which is already premixed and ready to use.
+When adding or changing coolant, Polaris recommends using Premium 60/40 anti-freeze coolant, which is already premixed and ready to use.
 Do not dilute with water.
 Never exceed a 60% antifreeze/40% water mixture.
-See page 108 for the part numbers of Polaris products.
+See page 118 for Polaris products.

-NOTE: Never add tap water to the cooling system.
+Never add tap water to the cooling system.
 Minerals cause deposits and may react adversely with the metals in the engine and cooling system.

-🖊 Coolant Level
+Coolant Level